 - Dropped flat on the corner

-Improper preparation of items may result in damage to items.
+Improper packaging of items may result in damage to items.
 Deliverr may also experience delays or be unable to receive your inventory if improperly prepared.

 - Important note: Items that have NOT been prepared according to the requirements will be subject to charges for unplanned prep services at the fulfillment center.